Shark-ML/Remora/README.md

   Make sure to add the appropriate compile and linker flags for the library.
 * REMORA_USE_GPU if defined, Remora is enabling gpu support via the boost/compute library.
 Highly experimental.
+* REMORA_USE_CLBLAST if defined, Remora is using CLBlast as GPU/opencl backend.
+  This should be more stable and give better performance on most devices.

 Contributing
 ----------------------------------------------------------